Countertop Washing Machines

 The Laundry Pod

 The Laundry Pod touts itself as a more convenient and environmentally-friendly way to do laundry.
 The device itself is pretty simple.
-Fill the Pod with a small load of laundry and let it soak for several minutes.
-Then, feed the Pod's hose into a nearby sink, spin the handle on top to wring your clothes of excess water, and finish drying on a clothes line.
+Fill the Pod with a small load of laundry, add water and detergent, and let it all soak for several minutes.
+Then feed the Pod's hose into a nearby sink, spin the handle on top to wring your clothes of excess water, and finish drying on a clothesline.

 The Laundry Alternative

 The Laundry Alternative has a tag-teaming duo that can wash and wring your clothes dry.
-The Wonder Wash ($43) is a hand-cranked washing machine that works much like the Laundry Pod.
-And the company's Spin Dryer ($145), is an electric alternative to the manual spin cycle found on the Laundry Pod.
+The Wonder Wash ($49) is a hand-cranked washing machine that works much like the Laundry Pod.
+And the company's Spin Dryers ($69.95 - $229.00), are an electric alternative to the manual spin cycle found on the Laundry Pod.

-While more convenient than a fully manual option, it's unfortunate that the company doesn't combine the two into a single tabletop unit.
-Transferring a load from the Wonder Washer to the Spin Dryer and then on to a clothes line seems like a lot of work to wash two or three pairs of jeans.
+While these are more convenient than a fully manual option, it's unfortunate that the company doesn't combine the two into a single tabletop unit.
+Transferring a load from the Wonder Washer to the Spin Dryer and then onto a clothesline seems like a lot of work to wash two or three pairs of jeans.